A Mother’s Story by Oksana

 My name is Oksana.
 My son Yevhen has cerebral palsy as a result of birth trauma and many anxieties.
 He moved to America three years ago.
-Immediately after his arrival we began to attend physical therapy in St. Vincent Hospital.
-In the hospital there was a dog called Primo who worked with children with different types of disability.
+Immediately after his arrival, we began to attend physical therapy in St. Vincent Hospital.
+In the hospital, there was a dog called Primo who worked with children with different types of disabilities.
 My son liked working with Primo so much that he wanted to take him home.
 The owner of the dog told us to contact an organization in Florida who trained dogs for disabled people, but our application was denied.
 They said that they do not train dogs for people with cerebral palsy.
 We were very sad.
 Then our physical therapy coach advised us to contact ICAN and we sent our application in.

-ICAN told us we would have to wait from one to three years to get a dog.
+ICAN told us we would have to wait for one to three years to get a dog.
 My son waited impatiently to be given a dog.
 He asked me “when will my dog come” every day.
 And then we received a surprise call from Sally telling us that ICAN had three dogs that she thinks will fit well with my son.
 On the day they came to visit our house I was at work.
-My husband sent me a photo of all three dogs and my mother called me and said that it's very funny that one dog lies on the floor in the frog's pose, just like I was laid down on the floor when I was a baby.
+My husband sent me a photo of all three dogs and my mother called me and said that it’s very funny that one dog lies on the floor in the frog’s pose, just like I was laid down on the floor when I was a baby.
 It made me smile.
 Of the three dogs, I and my husband immediately liked Jackson.

-Eugene, Jackson and his mother Oksana at ICAN's team training.
+Eugene, Jackson, and his mother Oksana at ICAN’s team training.

 If love at first sight exists, then it was it.
 My son also chose Jackson.
 When we first saw Jackson in team training we had no doubt that this is a dog for my son.
 They were very well matched to each other.
 It all started with a kiss, like in films about love.
 My son kissed Jackson’s head and Jackson licked his whole face.